aldryn/aldryn-docs/docs/reference/client/dump.rst

 Including initial data
 ======================

-To include initial data in your boilerplate, add ``aldryn_client`` to your installed apps in your project and call the management command ``aldryn_dumpdata <outfile> <language>``. ``<outfile>`` must be a file named ``data.yaml`` located next to your ``boilerplate.yaml`` file. ``<language>`` is the language code of the language you want to include ('en' is a good default choice).
+To include initial data in your Boilerplate, add ``aldryn_client`` to your installed apps in your project and call the management command ``aldryn_dumpdata <outfile> <language>``. ``<outfile>`` must be a file named ``data.yaml`` located next to your ``boilerplate.yaml`` file. ``<language>`` is the language code of the language you want to include ('en' is a good default choice).
 Only one language can be included.